 The key information for providers in Scotland is:

-- You can change these proportions in subsequent furloughing applications if your income from the statutory ELC hours changes compared to February (and would therefore result in an increase or decrease in the share of your income from funded hours in February).
+- you can change these proportions in subsequent furloughing applications if your income from the statutory ELC hours changes compared to February 2020 (and would therefore result in an increase or decrease in the share of your income from funded hours in February 2020)

-Small and medium-sized businesses, those with fewer than 250 employees as of 28 February 2020, can reclaim paid for staff sickness absence due to coronavirus.
+Small and medium-sized businesses, those with fewer than 250 employees as of 28 February 2020, can reclaim Statutory Sick Pay paid for staff sickness absence due to coronavirus.
 This refund will cover up to 2 weeks’ Statutory Sick Pay per eligible employee who has been off work because of coronavirus.
-The online service to claim back Statutory Sick Pay (SSP) is now available.
+You can claim back Statutory Sick Pay (SSP) using the online system.

 You can claim back from both the Coronavirus Job Retention Scheme and the Coronavirus Statutory Sick Pay Rebate Scheme for the same employee but not for the same period of time.

 If you're struggling to pay your non-domestic rates bill then you may be able to defer payment.

 You should contact your local authority and ask them about your payment options, and can find more at help with non-domestic rates during coronavirus (COVID-19).

 The Scottish Government announced on 4 December that that the Nursery Rates Relief Scheme will be extended until at least June 2023.
 The Nursery Rates Relief Scheme provides 100% relief on non-domestic rates (NDR) for premises used only as a day nursery or mainly as a day nursery.
 The Scheme was introduced in April 2018 and is currently legislated to expire on 31 March 2021.